Variance of operators and derivations: Commutators of functions of subnormal operators

-In this section we will show for a subnormal operator $a$ and a sufficiently regular function $f$ an estimate of the form By Lemma \ref{le521} such an estimate can hold only for Schur functions, but we are able to prove (\ref{598}) for all Schur functions only if $\sigma(a)$ is nice (Theorem \ref{th621}).
+By Proposition \ref{pr521} the inequality (\ref{598}) can hold only for Schur functions.
+But the author does not know if (\ref{598}) holds for all Schur functions and all subnormal operators $a$, we will prove this for all Schur functions only if $\sigma(a)$ is nice enough (Theorem \ref{th621}).

 It follows from the proof in \cite[Theorem 4.1]{JW} that a Schur function $f$ is complex differentiable in the sense that the limit $f^{\prime}(\zeta_0)=\lim_{\zeta\to\zeta_0,\ \zeta\in\sigma(a)}(f(\zeta)-f(\zeta_0))/(\zeta-\zeta_0)$ exists at each non-isolated point of $\sigma(a)$.
 Moreover, from the Lipschitz condition on $f$ we see that $f^{\prime}$ is bounded.
 However, the boundedness of $f^{\prime}$ is not sufficient for $f$ to be a Schur function.
 When $a$ is selfadjoint it is proved in \cite[5.1]{JW} that (\ref{598}) holds if $f^{(3)}$ is continuous.
-We will prove (\ref{598}) for subnormal $a$ under a much milder condition on $f$ (for example, $f^{\prime}$ Lipschitz suffices), but perhaps when $a$ is normal our condition on $f$ is more restrictive than Peller's condition that $f$ is a restriction of a function from the appropriate Besov space (see \cite{Pe} and \cite{APPS}).
+We will prove (\ref{598}) for subnormal operators $a$ under a much milder condition on $f$ (for example, $f^{\prime}$ Lipschitz suffices), but perhaps our condition on $f$ is still more restrictive than Peller's condition that $f$ is a restriction of a function from the appropriate Besov space (see \cite{Pe} and \cite{APPS}), which is sufficient when $a$ is normal.

 We will start from the special case of the Cauchy-Green formula